microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 ## Feat: support Electron for on premise solution

 > ### Feature description ###
-- Support FoTT's existing features in Electon
+- Support FoTT's existing features in Electron
 - Support local file system provider in Electron

 > ### Use Case ###